Ayurvedic Grounding Practices

 Ashwagandha is a powerful herb known for its grounding properties and ability to relieve stress.
 It has been used in Ayurvedic medicine for centuries to promote a sense of calmness and stability.
 Ashwagandha helps to balance the Vata dosha, which is associated with anxiety and restlessness.
 By melding ashwagandha into your daily routine, you can experience a greater sense of groundedness and resilience in the face of stress.

-READ MORE: Ayurvedic Sacred Rituals
+READ MORE: Ayurvedic Mindful Movement

 Vetiver Essential Oil: Grounding and Stability